stevelorenz/comnetsemu/README.md

 **Supported/Tested distributions**:

-1. Ubuntu 18.04 LTS (Bionic Beaver): Used as base-box in the Vagrant VM.
+1. Ubuntu 20.04 LTS: Used as base-box in the Vagrant VM.
 1. GNU/Debian 10 (Buster)

 For development and using it as a playground, it is recommended to run ComNetsEmu INSIDE a VM.
 Run ComNetsEmu/Mininet